winglang/playground/apps/tour/src/tutorials/inflight/02-tutorial.md

 bucket.addObject("hello.txt", "Hello World!");
 ```

 You can see that the AWS/Terraform compilation target window has changed again.
-Can you spot the differences? (check out the S3 Object that was added to the cloud.Bucket resource).
+Check out the S3 Object that was added to the cloud.Bucket resource.

 Now switch to the Simulator tab and click on the cloud.Bucket.
-You should see the file "hello.txt" there (in the right hand side panel).
+Look at the right hand side panel - you should see the file "hello.txt" there.

 Note that although our code uploads a file to a bucket, this is still preflight code that runs only once at compile time.
 So the file is pre-populated in the bucket during deployment, not when the app is running.